Category: wine

 CAPITAL VINTNERS: EYE ON ASIA

-Rhône wines to be the next boom in Asia?
 A Hong Kong auction at Sotheby’s last weekend may have signified a further string to the Asian fine wine market’s bow being added as Rhône Valley wines fared very well.
-On December 8 the auction’s highlights included a 1961 Hermitage La Chapelle from Rhône, which sold … Continued
+On December 8 the auction’s highlights included a 1961 Hermitage La Chapelle from Rhône, which sold for £13,700 a bottle, 165 per cent higher than the […]

 Bordeaux finally names wine cultural centre